-Music videos have transformed immensely from the short films that emerged in the 1920s as the world’s preliminary music videos, and even since popular music video channel, MTV’s very first: Video Killed the Radio Star.
+Music videos have transformed immensely since the short films that emerged in the 1920s as the world’s first music videos, and even since popular music video channel, MTV’s very first: Video Killed the Radio Star.

 The importance of music videos, however have remained.
 In an interview she took part in for podcast, “The Future of What,” director/producer, Alicia J. Rose, emphasizes the importance of music’s visual component.